 France is home to some of the most beautiful castles in the world.
 The beautiful castles, palaces, and château that you can find dotted all over France are a treasure trove of history, and a delight to explore.
 If you’re not sure which castles in France to visit on your next holiday, then this list of castles should give you plenty of suggestions for your next trip!

 Earlier last year I had an opportunity to visit some of the magnificent castles of southern France.
 This got me thinking about compiling a list of all the castles that are worth visiting in France and today you’ll get to see the list.
-Be sure to check out our other Cultured Kiwi Articles from Nazare, Portugal, Chernobyl, Ukraine and even the Tongariro Crossing New Zealand.
+Be sure to check out our other Cultured Kiwi Articles from Nazaré, Portugal, and even the Tongariro Crossing New Zealand.
+Or you can see our article here if you are wondering What Does Chernobyl Look Like Today.

 The Best Castles in France to Visit